wqian0/ChessEvaluator/README.md

 This model can also be used to create metrics for more subjective chess position features such as position sharpness/complexity.
 Positions that are evaluated to have around equal winning chances for white and black, but have abnormally low drawing chances, can be interpreted as being sharp.

 **Other features:**
-* Lookahead evaluation using minimax
+* Lookahead evaluation using minimax search
 * alpha-beta pruning
 * Iterative deepening
 * Transposition table